eonrider/eonrider.github.io/index.md

 # Welcome to my website!

 ## Who I am
 I work as a software engineer professionally in Sydney, Australia.
-I have a [Linkedin profile](https://www.linkedin.com/in/kennyqin); not that I use it at all really.

 I have experience in developing and deploying a range of technologies from both web and desktop applications in Windows environments to those in Linux.